AloisSeckar/elrh-cosca/README.md

 # COSCA
-Library of file-writting functions that help building CLI scripts for making changes in target projects - like adding default configuration files or new sections in `package.json`.
+Library of file-writing functions that help building CLI scripts for making changes in target projects - like adding default configuration files or new sections in `package.json`.

 The first experimental "customers" are my [Nuxt Spec](https://github.com/AloisSeckar/nuxt-spec) and [Nuxt Ignis](https://github.com/AloisSeckar/nuxt-ignis) projects.